gulpjs/liftoff/README.md

 Users can override the `configPath` via their config files by specifying a field with the same name as the primary `configName`.
 For example, the `hackerfile` property in a `configFile` will resolve the `configPath` and `configBase` against the path.

+### `preload`

+If specified as a string or array of strings, they will be added to the list of preloads in the environment.

 ## Examples

 Check out how [gulp][gulp-cli-index] uses Liftoff.